 Remember – the longer you wait to hire a Hamilton Disability Lawyer – the longer you go without money coming in the door.

-Long-term disability (LTD) benefits are designed to provide financial assistance to individuals who are unable to work due to a disabling condition that lasts for an extended period.
-While specific requirements for LTD benefits may vary depending on the insurance provider, policy, and country or jurisdiction you are in, there are some medical conditions which often qualify for long-term disability benefits, some of which may include the following:
+While specific requirements for LTD benefits may vary depending on the insurance provider, policy, there are some medical conditions which often qualify for long-term disability benefits, some of which may include:

 Disability claims are extremely complex to litigate and not something for the faint of heart.
 An experienced Hamilton long-term disability lawyer knows the disability process and can assist you in having your disability income benefits reinstated.
 Our disability lawyers will review your case with you – at no cost.
 We can help evaluate your insurance claim and advise you on how the disability laws in Ontario apply to your case, as well as your options with your appeals.